 To my dismay, I realise that I don’t even know whether they played with toy cars, let alone which was their favourite.

 I’ve been mistaken for my kids’ grandfather more than once; and I’m in no doubt that at least some people think I’m far too old to parent young kids

-At sixty-seven years old, and the father of five children under nine, I’m a little greyer than the other dads at the school gate.
+At sixty-nine years old, and the father of five children under 11, I’m a little greyer than the other dads at the school gate.
 In fact, I’ve been mistaken for my kids’ grandfather more than once; and I’m in no doubt that at least some people think I’m far too old to parent young kids.

 But as someone with the experience of bringing up two sets of children – the first in my twenties and thirties, the second in my sixties – I can say that, apart from my bad back and the odd creaking joint, I’m a much better father the second time around.

 Don’t get me wrong – I don’t think I did a terrible job the first time.
 But in 1976 when my first son was born, my life was very different.
 Having been brought up in care from the age of 11, and started my first job at 15, I was used to having to work hard and be self-reliant.
 Having a child to provide for drove me to work even harder; the moments I spent with him were few and far between.

 By 1986, my first wife and I had three children and I had retrained as a secondary school teacher.
 I loved being a father, and as my children – two sons and a daughter – grew, I enjoyed taking them to football practice or playing in the park on Sunday afternoons.

 But life got in the way of anything more – long hours at the chalk-face teamed with evenings spent marking or at seemingly endless parents’ evenings meant that I missed out on picking them up from school; watching them play in the garden on summer afternoons; or snuggling on the sofa in front of a Disney movie on winter evenings.